Another price increase from the US Postal Service.

 I was in our local US post office last week to pick up a package.
 It became quickly evident that something was amiss.
 As I made it past the entry way and into the service area the doors behind me were immediately locked.
 An employee stood by the door to let the customers out after they finished their business.

 He politely smiled and explained that if they didn’t lock the doors, people would just keep coming in and they would never get to leave.
 Everyone politely smiled back and this even drew a few courtesy laughs.

-I’m guilty of smiling right along with them.
+I’m guilty of smiling right along with my fellow customers.
 It was one of those moments that you weren’t quite sure how to act or why this was really that amusing.
 Was it because we had made it in and all those other poor schmucks were outside and would have to come back tomorrow or was it just nervousness?
-I may have been smiling on the outside but inside I was screaming foul.
+I may have been smiling on the outside, but inside I was screaming foul.